Crystal Light

-Crystal Light is an American brand of powdered and artificially sweetened beverage mixes produced by Kraft Heinz.
+Crystal Light (Also Known As Clight outside North America) is an American brand of powdered and artificially sweetened beverage mixes produced by Kraft Heinz in North America and Mondelez International Outside North America.
 It was introduced in 1982 to a test market and released to the public in April 1984.
 General Foods, a now defunct company, were the original sellers of the product, but now it is sold by Kraft Foods.
 It is available in a wide variety of flavors, such as lemonade, sweet tea, and fruit punch.

 History

 Test marketing and introduction

 Crystal Light was sold in test markets beginning in 1982.
 As of mid-1983, it was being sold in 11 test areas.
 It was introduced throughout the United States in April 1984.
 General Foods sold $150 million of Crystal Light during the product's first year on national markets, representing 20% of all powdered drink mixes and 2/3 of all sugar-free drink mixes in the United States.

 Advertisements

 In the 1980s, ads for the product featured Linda Evans (who also featured in print ads for the product), Priscilla Presley, and Raquel Welch.